Hey, it’s Harrison, career coach and writer of Creative Thought Partner. Thanks for checking out my About page.

 “Harrison absolutely aced the editor “exam” during our training (60/60), and has helped two cohorts of students around a range of technical and psychological blocks.
 His experience in art school enables him to give a perspective shift to anyone he works with.”

 “Harrison’s guidance came at a moment where I was transitioning in my creative journey.
 After completing the “Write of Passage” bootcamp, I felt overwhelmed by the sheer amount of feedback and the realization of how much I needed to work on.
 I felt lost feeling the pressure to quickly revamp what writing process I thought I had.
 Harrison’s approach to nonfiction writing was a much-needed change of pace.
 He made real the idea of playfulness and patience, transforming what felt like a giant, overwhelming task into flexible, bitesize explorations every week.
 Watching him write alongside us and seeing others similarly struggle made the journey feel human and achievable.
-My encounter with Harrison, planted the seeds for me becoming a more open and resilient writer.”
+My encounter with Harrison planted the seeds for me becoming a more open and resilient writer.”

 “Working with Harrison was invaluable in helping me identify my writing weaknesses.
 He was able to shine a light on why some of my writing wasn’t working.
 This has made a huge difference, as I now understand what I need to improve on and work on the most.
 He’s a nice guy, fun to work with, and is really interested in being as helpful as possible.
 I definitely recommend Harrison as excellent in his space, and he will help you improve your writing skills dramatically.”